joelkurien/financeARLM/README.md

 Implemented matrix multiplication using BLAS library because it was too complex and time consuming.
 I had to refer multiple sources on how to handle concurrency and control GPU/CPU performance so that I dont burn out my CPU, but failed miserably so I just resorted to using BLAS because I am lazy af.

 **Day 10 - Broadcasting rules**
+Completed all required broadcasting rules that are necessary to build a transformer/basic feedforward network.
+We have completed all the necessary functions required by a tensor library to build transformers and neural networks.
+Fucking hell!!!!
+I fucking hate C++ but have to do it if I want to get a good career somewhere.

 ## Backtesting Engine